elaheh-dastan/AI-engineer-interview/README.md

    much weight that dimension gets in the dot product.
 2. If it is just a preference, not a necessity, we can retrieve k articles and, if none are in the time we'd like, retrieve 2k, and so on.

+2. We have an EBB application and we want to escalate if user is talking about doing something hurtful like commiting suidsice, how can we make sure we're doing it as fast as possible?

 ---